Skip to main content

 Pattern 2: Proxy Layer

-Insert a lightweight proxy service between your app and the Claude API.
-This proxy handles API key rotation, request logging, rate limit management, and PII stripping.
-We've found this is the sweet spot for most SaaS products with 100 to 10,000 daily active users.
+Drop a thin proxy service between your app and the Claude API.
+It rotates your keys, logs requests, manages rate limits, and strips PII before anything leaves your network.
+In our experience this is the sweet spot for most SaaS products sitting somewhere between 100 and 10,000 daily active users.

-The proxy can be as simple as a Node.js or Python service with a Redis cache.
-It adds 10-50ms of latency but gives you full control over what data reaches Anthropic's servers.
-For products handling health data, financial records, or personal information, this layer isn't optional — it's a compliance requirement.
+The proxy can be a plain Node.js or Python service with a Redis cache behind it.
+Nothing fancy.
+It adds maybe 10 to 50ms of latency, and in return you get full say over what data ever reaches Anthropic's servers.
+Once your product touches health data, financial records, or anything personal, this layer stops being optional.
+The compliance team will make sure of that.

 Pattern 3: Queue-Based (Async Processing)

-For high-volume or latency-tolerant workloads, a queue-based architecture decouples your user-facing app from API calls entirely.
-User requests drop into a message queue (SQS, RabbitMQ, or Redis Streams), and worker processes consume them at a controlled rate.
-Results get pushed back via webhooks or polling.
-Production deployments at scale almost always land here.
+When volume is high, or when users can wait a bit, a queue-based setup cuts the cord between your front-facing app and the API entirely.
+Requests land in a message queue (SQS, RabbitMQ, or Redis Streams) and worker processes pull them off at a rate you control.
+Results come back through webhooks or polling.
+Our production deployments at scale almost always end up here.

-In our production deployments, teams using the proxy pattern with streaming typically achieve a 95th-percentile response time of under 4 seconds for Sonnet, compared to 6-10 seconds without the proxy's connection pooling and retry logic.
+Across our production deployments, the teams running the proxy pattern with streaming usually see a 95th-percentile response time under 4 seconds on Sonnet.
+Strip out the proxy's connection pooling and retry logic and that same number drifts up to 6 to 10 seconds.
+Same model, very different feel.

 How Much Does Claude API Actually Cost?

 Claude 3 Opus (top-tier): $15 per million input tokens, $75 per million output tokens.
-You'd use Opus for complex reasoning, legal document analysis, or code generation where accuracy justifies the 5x premium over Sonnet.
+Opus is what you reach for when the stakes are high.
+Heavy reasoning, legal document analysis, code generation where one wrong line costs real money.
+In those cases the 5x premium over Sonnet pays for itself.

 Real-world cost table: